-During a trip to Denver with his bestfriend, Mark, Ian Parker buys an enchanted chocolate from a candy store and wakes up two decades younger.
-Feeling like he was gifted by the universe a second chance to right past mistakes, he poses as his nephew Ryan who then tried to pursue Bartley James, a regular customer at his La Tazza Magica cafe.
-Things though, didn’t go as planned as his Ryan persona’s expectations didn’t really bode well with the reality of things.
+During a trip to Denver with his best friend, Mark, Ian Parker buys a bar of enchanted chocolate from a candy store and wakes up two decades younger.
+Feeling like he was gifted by the universe a second chance to correct past mistakes, he poses as his nephew Ryan who then tried to pursue Bartley James, a regular customer at his La Tazza Magica cafe.
+Things, though, didn’t go as planned as his Ryan persona’s expectations didn’t bode well with the reality of things.
 Only what exactly is real and what is not?

 What if you’ve got a chance for a do-over?
-Ian was given that chance and as per Brad Boney’s tradition – magical realism was heavily used here.
+Ian was given that chance, and as per Brad Boney’s tradition – magical realism was heavily used here.
 Yes will introduce you to the characters from the author’s past efforts entitled The Nothingness of Ben and The Return (you can include The Eskimo Slugger even).
-I’m certain that it is to be enjoyed more if you’ve read the first three books because these familiar characters were heavily featured here but I don’t think it’ll be much of a major problem if you just want to read this one regardless of the authors’ other books.
-What I can tell you is that, this is an intelligent book.
-The characters are decidedly relatable and the story was easy.
+I’m confident you’ll enjoy reading this more if you’ve read the first three books because familiar characters were heavily featured here.
+However, I don’t think it’ll be a significant problem if you want to read this one regardless of the authors’ other books.
+What I can tell you is that this is a brilliant book.
+The characters are decidedly relatable, and the story was easy.

-The whole Try 17 vibe was glaring at me onset of the story and the excessive information dump about porn stars was rather informative and I really do liked that part for some reason.
+The whole 17 Again vibe was glaring at me at the onset of the story, and the excessive information dump about porn stars was somewhat informative, and I do like that part for some reason.
 It was like the pop culture lessons back in The Return.

-Although there is one part which kind of irk me but I thought was intentional – the car sex scene between Ryan and Matthew – I was like, cmon’ man, do over right?
-Ever heard of protection?
-Obviously, that was a ploy to get a rise out of the readers.
+Although there is one part that irks me, which I thought was intentional – the car sex scene between Ryan and Matthew – I was like, cmon’ man, it’s a do-over, right? —ever heard of protection?
+That was a ploy to get a rise out of the readers.
 I know I took the bait.

-In the scope of things, I think avid fans of Boney (like moi) will really get a kick out of this.
-I know I enjoyed this immensely and thought the author writing style is one of a kind in this genre.
-He’s just always on point and the voices of his characters (especially Ian) really speak to you.
+I think avid fans of Boney (like me) will get a kick out of this in the scope of things.
+I know I enjoyed this immensely and thought the author’s writing style is one of a kind in this genre.
+He’s just always on point, and the voices of his characters (especially Ian) speak to you.

-Yes may not be the strongest amongst Brad Boney’s novels but it is a solid effort deserving of a five star-ratings like its first three predecessor.
+Yes may not be the strongest amongst Brad Boney’s novels, but it is a solid effort deserving of a five star-ratings like its first three predecessors.

 Rating: 5 out of 5 stars